luontola/extformatter/README.txt

 1. Unpack the binary release to %HOMEPATH%\.IntelliJIdea70\config\plugins or use IDEA's plugin manager to install it automatically.

-2. Follow the instructions in the plugin's configuration dialog.
+2. Follow the instructions in the plugin's configuration dialog and help pages.

     BUILDING